Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Note 7. Comparing different defects

+We performed distance-dependent measurements on a defect site by varying the tunneling current (see Fig. \ref{fig:current_dep}A).
+We could only vary the current in a small range as the junction became unstable at higher currents.
+The overall intensities of the two modes changes monotonically as the tip-sample distance is varied (see Fig. \ref{fig:current_dep}B) without significant change in the relative intensities.
+Therefore, we conclude that starting with small current set points, the field strength is already sufficiently strong when starting with $V_\mathrm{b}=-0.6$\,V to charge the defect state.
+Larger currents and fields then only lead to an overall increase in the power spectral density of the phonon modes.

-\section{Note 6.
+\section{Note 7.
 Comparing different defects}

-As discussed in the main text, the change in the ratio of the two phonon modes ($\alpha$/$\beta$) with varying tip-sample distance suggests that tip-induced band bending plays a significant role.
-To further support this, we also measured time traces as a function of bias voltage on different defects with distinct defect states, especially in the positive bias regime (see Fig.~\ref{fig:cavity_response}).
-Fig.~\ref{fig:cavity_response}a and b shows the d$I$/d$V_\mathrm{b}$ and $I$–$V_\mathrm{b}$ curves, respectively, measured on two defects and on a pristine area.
-The corresponding FFTs of the time traces measured at $V_\mathrm{b}$ = 0.6$\,$V show very similar total and relative intensities of the two phonon modes, consistent with the $I$–$V_\mathrm{b}$ non-linearity.
-However, as the tip bias voltage is decreased further ($V_\mathrm{b}$ = 0.4$\,$V), the change in the relative intensities of the two modes cannot be explained by the non-linearity of the $I$–$V_\mathrm{b}$.
-This further supports our hypothesis that the phonon modes are influenced by the local band bending.
+As discussed in the main text, the change in the ratio of the two phonon modes ($\alpha$/$\beta$) suggests that tip-induced band bending plays a significant role that may vary due to the presence of defects albeit with the strongest effect when defect states become charged.
+To further support this, we also measured time traces as a function of bias voltage on different defects with distinct defect states (see Fig. \ref{fig:cavity_response}).
+Figure \ref{fig:cavity_response}A and B show the $I(V_\mathrm{b})$ and d$I$/d$V_\mathrm{b}$ curves, respectively, measured on two defects and on a pristine area.
+The corresponding FFTs of the time traces measured at $V_\mathrm{b}$ = 0.6$\,$V show very similar total and relative intensities of the two phonon modes, consistent with the similar $I(V_\mathrm{b})$ non-linearities.
+As the bias voltage is decreased ($V_\mathrm{b}$ = 0.4$\,$V), we observe a change in the relative intensities of the two modes.
+This further supports our hypothesis that the phonon modes are influenced by the electric field imposed by the defect and enhanced by the tip-induced band bending as the $V_\mathrm{b}$ is varied.
+Most striking is again the intensity inversion at $V_\mathrm{b}$ = -0.6$\,$V on the defect sites.
+Given the presence of defect states positive bias voltage for both types of defects, we suggest that charging of both defects takes place at negative bias voltage, leading to a strong variation in the local electric field and, thus, the coupling to the phonon modes as explained in the main text.